Abdulla-Balla/Autonomous-Car/README.md

 ## Components

 - Arduino Uno (or compatible board)
-- 3 IR line sensors (Left, Middle, Right)
+- 3 LDR line (Left, Middle, Right)
-- 2 DC motors with motor driver (e.g., L298N)
+- 2 DC motors with motor driver (l293D)
 - Power supply (battery)
-- Chassis and wheels
+- Vehicle
-- Connecting wires and basic electronic components
+- Wires and basic electronic components

 ---

 ## How It Works

-The robot uses three IR sensors to detect the presence of a black line.
+The robot uses three photoresistor to detect the presence of a black line.
 Based on the sensor states, the Arduino decides whether to move forward, turn left, turn right, or stop.

 ### Sensor Logic